 Economic abuse occurs when someone uses a nursing home resident’s assets in an unauthorized way.
 This abuse could involve bank accounts as well as cash.
 For example, some perpetrators have opened credit cards in a residents’ names or cashed residents’ checks without their permission.

 There might come a point when nursing home abuse requires a resident to seek legal compensation.
-An experienced Arizona nursing home lawyer will know how to handle this situation.
-Such a lawyer will speak with staff members at the facility in order to discover the details of what happened.
+The experienced Tucson nursing home abuse attorneys will know how to handle this situation.
+Our lawyers will speak with staff members at the facility in order to discover the details of what happened.
 He or she will ask medical experts to analyze any physical injuries the resident has experienced.
-The attorney will collect other records that could help a resident’s case, including medical and financial records.
+Our attorney will collect other records that could help a resident’s case, including medical and financial records.
 He or she will review the qualifications of a facility’s staff members and take pictures of any injuries and of the scene of the alleged abuse.

-It is important to immediately contact an attorney when you suspect any type of nursing home neglect.
+It is important to immediately contact the Zanes Law Tucson nursing home abuse attorneys when you suspect any type of nursing home neglect.
 In Arizona, there is a limited amount of time during which you can pursue compensation.
 These parameters are known as the statute of limitations, and the time period ends two years from the date of the incident.

 Once you contact Zanes Law concerning any type of nursing home abuse, we will review and investigate your case.
 Then the process of obtaining fair compensation for you or your loved one can begin.
 Our Arizona nursing home lawyers have the knowledge and experience necessary to protect the rights of nursing home residents and their families.